NPC-Worldwide/npc-studio/README.md

 ---

-Incognide combines chat, code, documents, web browsing, multi-media management, and much more into a tiled workspace desktop environment with smart context and composable automations.
+Incognide unifies chat, code, documents, web browsing, and media into a tileable workspace with intelligent context and composable automations.

+Built for seamless workflows, Incognide eliminates distractions and context switching.
+A path-based organization keeps your work structured naturally, while auto-saving workspaces let you resume any project exactly where you left off.
+No more juggling desktops, drowning in browser tabs, or hunting for scattered files.

 ### Highlights